aws-samples/genai-llm-cpu-sagemaker/README.md

 If you don't have an existing environment to run Juputer notebooks, the easiest way to run the notebook would be to create new Sagemaker [notebook instance](https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-create-ws.html) using default settings and letting Sagemaker to create the necessary IAM role with enough permissions to interact with provisioned LLM endpoint.

+## Limitations

+At the moment there's [25GB limit](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-byoi-specs.html) on custom docker image size.
+Please make sure the size of GGUF model file you want to use is below the limit.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications)  for more information.